b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 idiom to calculate the percentage for every cell in the matrix/table (we use array indexing we met in @sec:julia_arrays).
 For that we divide each count (`m[r, c]`) by column sum (`sum(m[:, c])`).
-Next, we multiply it by 100 (`* 100`) to change the decimals to percentages.
+Next, we multiply it by 100 (`* 100`) to change the decimal to percentage.
 We round the percentage to two decimal points (`round` and `digits = 2`).

-The algorithm is not the most efficient (we calculate `sum(m[:, c])` separately for every cell) nor terse (9 lines of code).
-Still, it is pretty clear and for small matrices (a few/several rows/cols) does the trick.
+The algorithm is not super efficient (we calculate `sum(m[:, c])` separately for every cell) or terse (9 lines of code).
+Still, it is pretty clear and for small matrices (a few/several rows/cols, that we expect in our input) does the trick.

-OK, let's move to the `getRowPerc` function
+OK, let's move to the `getRowPerc` function.

 ```jl
 s = """